I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols3-getoffsetbyname.md

 <p> </p>

 ## -remarks
 <p>If the name <i>Symbol</i> is not unique and <b>GetOffsetByName</b> finds multiple symbols with that name, then the ambiguity will be resolved arbitrarily.
-In this case the value S_FALSE will be returned.  <a href="https://msdn.microsoft.com/library/windows/hardware/ff558815">StartSymbolMatch</a> can be used to initiate a search to determine which is the desired result.</p>

-<p><b>GetNameByOffset</b> does not support pattern matching (e.g. wildcards).
-To find a symbol using pattern matching use <b>StartSymbolMatch</b>.</p>

-<p>If the module name for the symbol is known, it is best to qualify the symbol name with the module name.
-Otherwise the engine will search the symbols for all modules until it finds a match; this can take a long time if it has to load the symbol files for a lot of modules.
-If the symbol name is qualified with a module name, the engine only searches the symbols for that module.  </p>

-<p>For more information about symbols and symbol names, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558824">Symbols</a>.</p>

-<p>If the name <i>Symbol</i> is not unique and <b>GetOffsetByName</b> finds multiple symbols with that name, then the ambiguity will be resolved arbitrarily.
-In this case the value S_FALSE will be returned.  <a href="https://msdn.microsoft.com/library/windows/hardware/ff558815">StartSymbolMatch</a> can be used to initiate a search to determine which is the desired result.</p>
+In this case the value S_FALSE will be returned.  <a href="debugger.startsymbolmatch">StartSymbolMatch</a> can be used to initiate a search to determine which is the desired result.</p>

 <p><b>GetNameByOffset</b> does not support pattern matching (e.g. wildcards).
 To find a symbol using pattern matching use <b>StartSymbolMatch</b>.</p>